Pagina-afbeeldingen

 Why is such a free, delightful existence denied me? why must I labor in the service of others?
 Then came the thought, But what should I do with such an indolent, selfish life?
 Then the riddle presented itself, How is one to educate a wealthy boy?
 And so strangely are thoughts associated in the human mind that Eric felt, not that he could solve this riddle, but that he could understand how the ancients had represented the idea of enigmatical questioning and the riddle under the form of the Sphinx.
 Then again came the inquiry, How can one educate a rich boy, who knows that an estate like that, and untold wealth, are to be his, and who sees no need for exertion in the life before him?

 Eric had been looking down; now he threw back his head and smiled as he thought, Neither pupil nor tutor is a mere abstract idea; both are living, variously endowed beings.
-Such questions can receive no general answer, and all riddles are like stormy weather out of doors, that, seen through the dim atmosphere from the shelter of a house, seems intolerable, but once out in the midst of it, one feels refreshed.
+Such questions can receive no general answer, and all riddles are like stormy weather out of doors, that, seen through the dim atmosphere from the shelout in the midst of it, one feels refreshed. ter of a house, seems intolerable, but once

 "DEAR MOTHER: